andypern/iggy/workshop/iggy101/docs/python.md

 ![image](../pics/jupyter_execute.png)

 ***Note: during this lab, you should always execute cells in order, starting from top to bottom.
 If you make a change in a cell, make sure to execute it before moving to the next cell, as they are dependant on each other***

+## Working through the lab

+Now that you have everything setup, you're ready to go through the lab.
+If you get stuck, waive your lab instructor down and they will help get you going.

+## Additional exercises

+If you are able to complete the lab and still have time and willingness left over, here are some additional scripts which you can experiment with.
+Note they are not in `notebook` format, but you can simply copy/paste code into empty `code` cells in Jupyter.

+* [backup_to_IGNEOUS.py](https://github.com/andypern/iggy/blob/master/workshop/iggy101/advanced/backup_to_IGNEOUS.py) : a script which scans a folder on your local filesystem, and uploads everything to Igneous.  *Single threaded*